Chart Color Schemes

 Umina - Booker Bay - Patonga hosts an older demographic, ranking in the top quartile nationwide

-Umina - Booker Bay - Patonga's median age is 47 years, considerably higher than Greater Sydney's average of 37 years and exceeding the national average of 38 years.
-The 75-84 age group comprises 11.2%, compared to Greater Sydney's figure and above the national rate of 6%.
-Post-2021 Census data shows this group grew from 9.3% to 11.2%.
-Conversely, the 55-64 cohort declined slightly from 13.8% to 13.2%.
+Umina - Booker Bay - Patonga's median age is 47 years, which is higher than Greater Sydney's average of 37 years and exceeds the national average of 38 years.
+The 75-84 age group constitutes 11.2% of its population, compared to Greater Sydney's percentage and significantly higher than the national figure of 6%.
+Conversely, the 25-34 age group represents only 8.5%.
+Post-2021 Census data shows that the 75-84 age group grew from 9.3% to 11.2%, while the 55-64 cohort decreased from 13.8% to 13.2%.
 By 2041, demographic modeling projects significant changes in Umina - Booker Bay - Patonga's age profile.
-The 75-84 cohort is expected to grow by 42%, adding 1,164 residents to reach 3,964.
+The 75-84 cohort is expected to grow by 42%, adding 1,164 residents to reach a total of 3,964.
 Residents aged 65 and above will drive 78% of population growth.
-Meanwhile, declines are projected for the 0-4 and 35-44 age groups.
+Meanwhile, populations in the 0-4 and 35-44 age groups are projected to decline.